mslabina/sfmc-servicecloud-customsplit/README.md

 1. If the setup in App Center has been done correctly and the files are available under the specified endpoint you should be able to see the custom split when editing a journey in journey builder alsongside the other _Flow Control_ activities.
 2. Drag the split to your journey and click on it to configure it.
-	- In the only configuration step, provide the _Event Definition Key_ of the Service Cloud entry event, which can be found under _Journey Builder > Entry Sources_
+	- The retrieval of the _Event Definition Key_ works automatically, so just check if a reasonable value has been retrieved.
 3. Finish building your journey and activate it.

 ## Contributors